The 9 players Chelsea signed along with Eden Hazard & how they fared

 Loans to Liverpool, Stoke and West Ham followed before he suddenly found himself welcomed back into the fold, becoming a perfect candidate to play as a wing-back in Conte’s title-winning 3-5-2 system in 2016-17.

 Things weren’t so successful the following year, and following the Italian coach’s sacking, Moses returned to the loan carousel, turning out for Fenerbahce and briefly reuniting with Conte at Inter before featuring for Spartak Moscow in 2020-21.
-He joined the Russian side on a permanent deal last summer.
+He joined the Russian side on a permanent deal in 2021 and remains there today.